 - Founding Director of the UW Center for Global Health (now Global Health Institute)

-See our featured story about a DFMCH colleague in the field.
+See our featured story about a DFMCH colleague learning and working globally.

 Global Health Pathway

 Residents in the DFMCH with an interest in global health are encouraged to augment their training by participating in the global health pathway.
-This individualized educational opportunity affords residents the chance to participate in specially designed electives and rotations including up to 6 weeks of field learning at an approved international site.
-Faculty with global health expertise serve as individual mentors for residents to guide them throughout their three-year training, connecting them with university resources and tailoring their training to meet the resident’s career plans after residency.
+This individualized educational opportunity affords residents the chance to participate in specially designed electives and rotations including up to 6 weeks at an approved international site or US-based location with “glocal” applications such as Native Nations health, border health, care of refugees, etc. Faculty with global health expertise serve as individual mentors for residents to guide them throughout their three-year training, connecting them with university resources and tailoring their training to meet the resident’s career plans after residency.
 The goal of the global health pathway is to promote the multidisciplinary skills and knowledge in residents to become leaders in the health of populations both locally and beyond.

 See more details about the global health pathway.